investindex/Portfolio/README.md

 &nbsp;

 The market factor is the return of the cap-weighted market minus the risk-free rate of return (the return of one-month US Treasury bills).
 This is the basic compensation an investor receives for accepting the risk of stocks instead of a guaranteed return.
 The average magnitude of the US market factor has been 6.4%.
 It has been positive in 78% of three-year periods, 86% of ten-year periods, and 100% of 20-year periods.
 Notice in the table below that the other factors — except size, as we discussed — are roughly as consistent over long periods as the market factor.
-If you believe that investing in stocks is worthwhile, you should probably consider exposing your portfolio to these premia.
+If you believe that investing in cap-weighted stocks is a worthwhile risk, you should consider exposing your portfolio to these premia as well.

 <p align="center">
   <bUS five-factor premia</b>